Reddit: A Guide for Parents & Educators

 • Tap the arrow to the right of the username (look for “Account settings for yourname” on Android)

-• Scroll down to “PERSONALIZED RECOMMENDATIONS”
+• Scroll down to “SAFETY”

 • ~“Show up in search results” - slide to grey to prevent your student’s profile from appearing in search engine results

-How to keep your student safe on the Reddit website
+How to Keep your Student Safe on the Reddit Website

-How to turn off NSFW content
+How to Turn Off NSFW Content

 • “User settings” will be open and click the “Feed Settings” tab